data-to-insight/nvest/README.md

 The master contact sheet is NOT where contacts data should be edited/updated.
 The data sources are where any changes/edits should be made.
 The reason is that we refresh all the data within the contacts workbook each time we run this process.
 So the source data and not the contacts workbook is our single data source for the actual contacts related data.
 IF wanting to store person/individual specific notes, or additional data against specific records, this can be done using a user defined lookup page in which email address, and those related additional columns/data is stored against them.

+## NVEST Events files

+The NVEST events invites/attended are recorded to assist event planning and checking we've correctly contacted all those that have registered their interest.
+When a new event is planned, the full list of current Contacts emails should be copied from the master contact sheet overview (column `email`), and pasted afresh into the same named column in the next free `event1, 2, 3,... file`.
+Do not change the file name, or file type here as it will break the onward data flow.
+These are csv files so no formatting can be stored in the file.
+Instead, in the main/master contacts sheet.... the Event1, 2, 3 heading CAN be changed to reflect the date or another decriptor for each event.

+**Key take-aways for managing events files**

+- Events files cant be renamed
+- Events files are csv so not for annotating with colour formatting
+- Additional columns CAN be added into Events files - but those will NOT come through into the master contacts
+- New individual emails can be added to Event file at any point (but those emails/contacts should already exist in Wix OR contacts_other_external.csv)

 ### Process Logic

 1. **Upload** CSVs: